-Bret joined the Synapse family in 2010, and has worked as a mechanical engineer, a project manager, and a mechanical engineering lead on projects like the Philips AirFloss, the Viableware RAIL, and a number of small, highly integrated consumer electronics devices.
+Bret joined the Synapse family in 2010.
+Prior to his current role, he was the Director of Mechanical Engineering for 6 years.
+Before that, he worked as a mechanical engineer, a project manager, and a mechanical engineering lead on projects like the Philips AirFloss, the Viableware RAIL, and several small, highly integrated consumer electronics devices.

-Immediately prior to joining Synapse, Bret served as a Crew Leader at Washington Trails Association, leading volunteer trail maintenance crews on week-long ‘volunteer vacations’ in some of the most beautiful parts of the Washington backcountry.
-He honed his leadership and ‘geotechnical engineering’ skills in this role, but is most proud of his growth in the backcountry culinary arts.
+Immediately prior to joining Synapse, Bret served as a Crew Leader at Washington Trails Association, leading volunteer trail maintenance crews on week-long "volunteer vacations" in some of the most beautiful parts of the Washington backcountry.

 Before his hiatus with WTA, Bret worked at Slipstream Design in Seattle with a small team of outstanding industrial designers and mechanical engineers.
-He was able to work on a diverse set of products, including ski pole adjustment mechanisms, snowboard binding components, medical treatment devices, and lab equipment for cleaning rodent cages in research institutions.
+He worked on a diverse set of products, including ski pole adjustment mechanisms, snowboard binding components, medical treatment devices, and lab equipment for cleaning rodent cages in research institutions.